-I am interested in how learning algorithms can enable machines to acquire greater and more general notions of intelligence, allowing them to autonomously learn a variety of complex sensorimotor skills in real-world settings.
+I am interested in how algorithms can enable machines to acquire more general notions of intelligence through learning and interaction, allowing them to autonomously learn a variety of complex sensorimotor skills in real-world settings.
 This includes learning deep representations for representing complex skills from raw sensory inputs, enabling machines to learn through interaction without human supervision, and allowing systems to build upon what they've learned previously to acquire new capabilities with small amounts of experience.